MartinPJB/ShadowMap/README.md

 - Comment the code
 - Go through extensive testing to ensure the anonymization process is working correctly
 - Support for multiple files and insure the integrity of the code is maintained.
 (Basically, methods defined in another script should be renamed in other files using those)
+- Basic string encryptions as well, nothing too crazy but just to make strings less readable

 ### Contributing